Jave la Grande: Jave la Grande as a composite of Regio Patalis and Brasielie Regio

 This appellation appears on other Dieppe maps as baie bresille on the Rotz map, Baye bresille on the Harleian, and Baye bresill on the Desceliers, indicating the reliance of their makers on the Schoener/Fine cosmography.
 Johannes Schoener defined Brasilia australis as "an immense region toward Antarcticum newly discovered but not yet fully surveyed, which extends as far as Melacha and somewhat beyond; close to this region lies the great island of Zanzibar".
 On Fine's 1531 mappemonde, BRASIELIE REGIO is shown as part of the Terra Australis lying to the east of Africa and to the south of Java, just where Schoener located BRASIELIE REGIO on his 1523 globe, and where the Dieppe maps locate their Baye Bresille.

-King concludes that the Dieppe cartographers identified the Regio Patalis, shown on Oronce Fine's world maps of 1531 and 1534 as a huge peninsula of the southern continent, with either Locach, as did Gerardus Mercator on his 1541 globe, or with Java Major (Jave la Grande).
+King concludes that the Dieppe maps should be seen in the context of cartographic history: they expressed the cosmographic concepts of the period.
+This accounts for the superficial resemblance (in the eyes of some observers) of their Jave la Grande to Australia: perhaps an instance of pareidolia.
+Jave la Grande can be accounted for by developments in cosmography and their expression in cartography without the necessity of positing unrecorded voyages of discovery by Portuguese or other early 16th century voyagers.
+He argues that either the Dieppe cartographers identified the Regio Patalis, shown on Oronce Fine's world maps of 1531 and 1534 as a huge peninsula of the southern continent, with Locach, as did Gerardus Mercator on his 1541 globe, or with Java Major (Jave la Grande).

+The Dieppe cartographers identified the Regio Patalis, shown on Oronce Fine's world maps of 1531 and 1534 as a huge peninsula of the southern continent, with either Locach, as did Gerardus Mercator on his 1541 globe, or with Java Major (Jave la Grande).
 He notes that Java Minor was identified with the island of Madura by Antonio Pigafetta, the diarist of Magellan's expedition.
 Pigafetta recorded that at Timor, the local people had explained to them, in response to their query regarding Java Minor: "that the lesser Java was the isle of Madura and half a league near to Greater Java".
 The mis-identification of Java Minor with the island of Madura allowed the southern coast of Java Major to remain undefined.
-This in turn permitted 16th century cartographers to identify Java Major as a promontory of the Terra Australis and with Polo's Region of Locach.
+This in turn permitted 16th-century cartographers to identify Java Major as a promontory of the Terra Australis and with Polo's Region of Locach.